Are cortisone injections for bursitis the best option?

 Bursitis is an inflammation of the bursa, sacs of fluid which decrease friction between the moving parts in the body.
 Treatment options to reduce the pain and swelling of shoulder and hip bursitis have long included cortisone injections.
 Cortisone injections are also used for another injury called a triangular fibrocartilage complex (TFCC) tear.
 You may wonder if there are more advanced options than cortisone injections to decrease the recovery time for shoulder or hip bursitis or triangular fibrocartilage complex (TFCC) tears.

 Tendons attach muscles to bones, and ligaments connect bones to bones.
 Bursae are sacs of fluid that decrease friction as tendons, ligaments, muscles, and skin slip past each other.
 With overuse and repetitive motions, bursae can become inflamed, especially at the hip and shoulder.
 Conventional medical treatment for bursitis is cortisone injections.
 BPC-157 may be an adjuvant therapy that your health care provider may prescribe to speed up healing.
-A study by Pevec et al. showed that BPC-157 could improve muscle healing even after corticosteroid treatment.
+An animal study by Pevec et al. showed that BPC-157 could improve muscle healing even after corticosteroid treatment.
 BPC-157 has been tested in many animal studies but has not been used in a complete human trial or been published in the literature with results from human studies for this reason it is labeled as a research medication.

 The outer membrane of the bursa produces the synovial fluid inside the bursa sac.
 Synovial fluid is a viscous, slippery lubricating fluid.
 Healthy bursae are thin and allow materials such as blood cells and bacteria to enter and leave the sac.

 When the synovial membrane becomes inflamed, it will thicken and produce extra fluid.
 If the bursitis is due to trauma, bacteria can enter the bursa and cause an infection called septic arthritis.